-What causes shin splints?
+What is shin splints?

-How to prevent shin splints
+Treating shin splints

 Shin splints can be treated at home with rest, anti-inflammatory painkillers and using ice to reduce swelling.
 However, it is highly recommended that you invest in supportive insoles for shin splints.

+Enertor insoles are the result of over 18 years of orthotics research.
 These insoles offer arch support and bespoke impact-reducing technology to treat issues ranging from shin splints to achilles heel and plantar fasciitis.

 Enertor insoles absorb 44% of the shock when the heel strikes the ground (that’s more than any other insole on the market).
 This shock absorption reduces forefoot contact, therefore reducing the muscular activity in the lower leg that creates shin splints.
 Your lower leg muscles do not have to work quite so hard and shin splints will be less likely to occur.